RedVoxInc/redvox-python-sdk/docs/python_sdk/station/README.md

 |location            |location_sensor()               |
 |station health      |health_sensor()                 |

 *** Some stations may use alternate names for their sensors instead of the ones listed above.
+The accessor functions do not change if the sensor's name changes (i.e. you still use audio_sensor() to access the microphone sensor and its data)
 Common replacements are:
 * microphone instead of audio
 * barometer instead of pressure